sjbennett123/scottjbennett/content/toee/equipment.md

+---
-Equipment
+title: Equipment

-money

-197.1 GP - 7 Silver
+---
+## Money

+90-GP

-Equipment
+## Equipment

-Spell components afor all first level spells
+Spell components for all first level spells

-Commoin spell ingredients you are assumed to have

-you are assumed to be taking the time to gather
+Commoin spell ingredients you are assumed to have.
+You are assumed to be taking the time to gather them as well.
+If the spell co ponent is more than a few gold ipeces and consumed you will ned tyo replentish it .

 tent, bedrooll,utility knife, 50 feet of roiope tinderbox, nice hooded lantern with oil

-maps of the whole roll(roll % to see if you have it )
+maps of the whole world roll(roll % to see if you have it )

-Choice of 2 books.

 A guide to Homlet sponsored by the welcome wench

-Trunk fulled wit hdisguides
+Trunk fulled with disguides

-gemcutting equipment
+gem cutting equipment

-Magic Items
+## Magic Items

 Robes +2.
 Kind of lame lookiing.

-Bag of Holding(Modified) Can carry up to 500 poiunds of euipment.
-Nthing liveing can go inside it.
-Nothing wierd orr magic happens it just down't go in.
-That includes food/plants/rations.
-Nothing with sharep oints or explosive.
+Bag of Holding(Modified):  Can carry up to 500 pounds of equipment.
+Nothing living can go inside it  including food/plants/rations additionally nothing with sharp points or explosive.
+Nothing weird or magic happens it just doesn't go in.

-Small wooden bowl:
+Small wooden bowl: 2x per day when the appropriate phrasse is psoke nwill procdue and nutritious and adequet meal.